 Reviews Instafeed ‑ Instagram Feeds34 MyShop ‑ XML & RSS Export Feed9 | ||

-Yes, both apps can be used together as they address different aspects of selling online.
-Instafeed enhances on-site customer engagement while MyShop manages backend product data synchronization.
+Yes, these apps address different aspects of selling online and can be used together.
+Instafeed enhances the on-site experience, while MyShop streamlines product distribution.

 Run audits for SEO, CRO, PageSpeed, and AI visibility.
 Get a clear report and actionable fixes.